-Boasting majestic views over the turquoise waters of the Shek Pik Reservoir, the Shek Pik Country Trail is a relatively easy yet scenic hike lying in the southeastern reaches of Lantau Island.
-Covering a distance of 5.5 kilometres with a 400-metre elevation gain, this trail has its moments of sharp inclines but is on the whole gradually slopping.
-As long as you are reasonably active and have a steady pair of shoes, the hike should be perfectly doable.
+Boasting majestic views over the turquoise waters of the Shek Pik Reservoir, the Shek Pik Country Trail is a relatively easy yet scenic hike in the southeastern reaches of Lantau Island.
+Covering a distance of 5.5 kilometres with a 400-metre elevation gain, this trail has its moments of sharp inclines, but is gradually sloping on the whole.
+As long as you are reasonably active, the hike should be perfectly doable.

 A big draw of this trail is that it offers varied scenery and ever-changing terrain, keeping things interesting.
-After passing the Shek Pik Reservoir, the flat, sandy dirt path transitions to rocky, rugged switchbacks sheltered by groves of leafy trees.
-There are some jagged, and uneven surfaces that require more careful manoeuvring, so be mindful of your footing here!
+After passing the Shek Pik Reservoir, the sandy dirt path transitions to rocky, rugged switchbacks sheltered by groves.
+Some jagged and uneven surfaces require more careful manoeuvring, so be mindful of your footing here!

-As you get closer and closer to Ngong Ping, the massive wooden pillars of the Wisdom Path and the Big Buddha will come into view, helping you navigate the remainder of your hike.
+As you get closer and closer to Ngong Ping, the massive wooden pillars of the Wisdom Path and the Big Buddha will come into view.
 Meeting you at the end of the trail is the entryway of Wisdom Path.
 It’s a requisite visit for anyone visiting Ngong Ping, so definitely check it out before heading up to the Big Buddha.
 The dense series of wooden columns inscribed with verses of the Heart Sutra is truly a sight to behold.